-STAFF ANALYSIS: Rule 25-30.433(1), Florida Administrative Code, states that:
+Rule 25-30.433(1), Florida Administrative Code, states that:

-Commission in every rate case shall make determination of the quality of service provided by the utility.
-This shall be derived from an evaluation of three separate components of water and wastewater utility operations: quality of the utility's product (water and wastewater); operational conditions of the utility's plant and facilities; and the utility's attempt to customer satisfaction.
-Sanitary address outstanding citations, violations and consent orders on file with the Department of Environmental Protection (DEP) and the county health departments (HRS) or lack thereof over the preceding 3-year period shall also be considered.
+The Commission in every rate case shall determination of the quality of service provided by the This shall be derived from an evaluation of three separate components of water and wastewater utility operations: quality of the utility's product (water and wastewater); operational conditions of the utility's plant and facilities; and the utility's attempt to address customer satisfaction.
+Sanitary surveys, outstanding citations, violations and consent orders on file with the Department of Environmental Protection (DEP) and the county health departments (HRS) or lack thereof over the preceding 3-year period shall also be considered.
 DEP and HRS officials' comments or testimony concerning quality of service as well as the complaints or testimony of utility's customers shall be considered.

-Staff's analysis below addresses each of these three components.
+Our analysis below addresses each of these three components.

 Useppa is located off the coast of North Fort Myers in the waters of Pine Island Sound which is about two miles south of Boca Grande Pass at marker 63 on the Intracoastal Waterway.
 There is no bridge to the island making access exclusive to air or sea.
 The island is reported to be a shell mound created by native Americans thousands of years ago and covers approximately 100 acres which offers over two miles of beach.

-The utility serves a selective membership of clients known as the Useppa Island Club.
-Members of the Useppa Island Club create a seasonal customer base that visits the island for vacations, holidays and special events.
-Only a limited number of the utility's customers are year round residents.
+Quality of Utility's Product